Darbiel/polymer3-ts-workshop/README.md

-# Polymer 3 basic project
+# Polymer 3 project Workshop

-Polymer 3 based project with Pug and Typescript
+Polymer 3 based project for workshop with Pug and Typescript

 ### How to run